andre-ortega/YelpCamp/README.md

 ## Live Demo

 [ Update Jan 2023: Heroku no longer supports free site hosting.
-As such, I am no longer hosting this demo app.
-Therefore, this link is dead ]
+As such, I am no longer hosting this demo app, so this link is dead ]

 Please be respectful of any data you input into the live demo and adhere to typical social rules.